akaposi/hiit-signatures/elims-demo/README.md

 # elims-demo

-This package contains a type checker and eliminator-generator for higher inductive-inductive (HIIT) definitions, based on the paper "A Syntax for Higher Inductive-Inductive Types" by Ambrus Kaposi and András Kovács.
-It validates HIIT definitions, then generates types of induction methods, eliminators and β-rules in an Agda-checkable format.
+This package contains a Haskell implementation for the paper "Signatures and Induction Principles for Higher Inductive-Inductive Types", by Ambrus Kaposi and András Kovács.
+It takes as input source files containing higher inductive-inductive (HIIT) type definitions.

+It validates the HIIT definitions, then generates types of induction motives and methods (displayed algebras) and eliminators and computation rules (displayed algebra sections).
+You can then read off induction principles fairly easily (which is explained in the paper as well).

+Currently, this implementation uses notation from an older version of the paper, titled "A Syntax for Higher Inductive-Inductive Types", which was published in the postproceedings of FSCD 2018.
+This version will be updated shortly to be in sync with the new paper.

 ## Installation